 EC Blog by: Shelby Glessner

-Shelby Glessner is a senior student at Michigan State University studying Animal Science and the equine industry.
+Shelby Glessner is a graduate of Michigan State University’s Animal Science program.
 She spent an academic year working with renowned researcher Dr. Stephanie Valberg in the Equine Neuromuscular Diagnostic Lab at MSU’s College of Veterinary Medicine and has undertaken extensive science and equine related coursework.
 Passionate about education, she hopes to pursue a career advocating for research-based practices in animal agriculture.